IamBlackShifu/ISOStudyBudy/iso2701-practice/README.md

 - **Score Analysis**: View your percentage and pass/fail status
 - **Answer Review**: See correct answers with explanations
 - **Performance Insights**: Understand areas for improvement

+### Viewing Analytics
+- **Access Dashboard**: Click "📊 View Analytics" from the exam setup page
+- **Track Progress**: Review performance trends and improvement over time
+- **Identify Weak Areas**: See which knowledge areas need more focus
+- **Performance Overview**: Get comprehensive statistics about your preparation

 ## 🛠️ Technical Details